purnendu2201/purnendu2201/README.md

 - 🔭 I’m looking for internships to gain capability and attain new skills.
 - 💬 Ask me about cyber security and any tech related stuff.
 - 📫 Reach me through "purnendukumar6@gmail.com "
-- ⚡ Fun fact: I'm definitely a computer science engineer coz I'm a programmer and a pro_gramer😎
+- ⚡ Fun fact: I'm a computer science engineer as I'm a programmer and a pro_gramer😎